 Matt explains the simplicity of the proposed replacement for their photography request process.

-First, the user logs in to Media Studio to begin a new photography request.
+First, the user logs in to Media Studio to begin the photography request.
 They submit project details, and what views they would like the object to be photographed in.
 They can also attach examples of how they would like the object shot.
 After they submit their request, the Photo Services Manager is automatically sent a request alert.